ZihaoNiu/dsci510-lab1/README.md

 zihaoniu@usc.edu

-After type "print("Welcome to DCSCI510!")" in a .ipynb file in my Jupyter notebook, saved the file as .py file on my computer.
+After typing "print("Welcome to DCSCI510!")" in a lab1.ipynb file in my Jupyter notebook, download the file as lab1.py file on my computer.
-Then in my Github, upload the file to my repository.
+Then in my Github, upload the lab1.py file to my repository.